opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

 Create a new workspace
 ----------------------

-You can create a workspace by clicking on the |newFolder| button in the toolbar.
+You can create a workspace by clicking on the |newFolder| button in the tool bar.
 You need to provide both a name and the path to a folder (it *does not* have to be empty).
 You may also provide a description: